misscyborgtech/Unit01_AcarneQuoteGenerator/readme.md

 - Add validation to avoid generating the same quote twice
 - Add an ui element for the setInterval
 - Add validation that the setInterval restarts its timer when the user presses the

----

-💬 **Feedback or suggestions?** Feel free to reach out via GitHub!
-Thanks for stopping by 🖖